 Do read – Surajkund in Haryana

 I visited it driving through the Bajra and sunflower flowers.
-A small home-like temple had a temple of Radha Krishna, also giving temple the name of Gopi Krishna.
+A small home-like temple had a temple of Radha Krishna, also giving the temple the name of Gopi Krishna.

-The highlight of the temple is an ancient Murti of Vishnu in sleeping pose in black stone.
+The highlight of the temple is an ancient Murti of Vishnu in a sleeping pose in black stone.
 About 8-10 feet in length, the temple claims to be the oldest known Murti, making it the oldest temple in the world.
 It is believed that it is here Brahma was born from a lotus emerging from the navel of Vishnu.
-It is here that Madhu & Kaitabh asuras were killed by the Vishnu.
+It is here that Madhu & Kaitabh asuras were killed by Vishnu.

 Takes places from Kartik Shukla Ekadashi to Kurtil Purnima as per the Indian calendar.
 This means it happens 11 days after the festival of Diwali and goes on for 5 days.
 As per Puranas, on the 11th day of the Kartik month, Vishnu wakes up from his sleep after 4 months.
 Now is the time to do all auspicious things and celebrate.
 Most important pilgrimage places across the country celebrate this, especially with a dip in holy waters.

 Kartik Purnima is celebrated with different names like Tripurari Purnima in Goa or Dev Deepawali in Varanasi.

 In the town, it is best known for the Camel Fair.
 Long ago, people used to visit the place for the holy dip in the lake on Kartik Purnima.
 They started meeting people from lands far and wide and saw a business opportunity.
 Thus began the trading of cattle, which is primarily camel in the desert.
 In recent times, it has almost become a global identity of the place.